OsvaldoFurtado/OsvaldoFurtado/README.md

 - 👋 Hi, I’m @OsvaldoFurtado
-- 👀 I’m interested in Web Development and Data Engineering
+- 👀 I’m interested in Bigdata and Web Development
 - 💞️ I’m looking to collaborate on Data AI ML Engineering projects
 - 📫 How to reach me: schurings@hotmail.com